Chart Color Schemes

 Croydon's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Croydon.
+Analysis shows robust health metrics across Croydon.

 Frequently Asked Questions - Health